-Upon request, ADWR provides technical and administrative assistance to the Court and the Special Master, "in all aspects of the general adjudication with respect to which the director possesses hydrological or other expertise."
+Upon the court's request, the Statewide Planning Division provides technical and administrative assistance to the Court and the Special Master, "in all aspects of the general adjudication with respect to which the director possesses hydrological or other expertise."
 A general stream adjudication is a judicial proceeding in which the nature, extent and relative priority of water rights is determined.
-The Legal Division oversees ADWR's role in the adjudication, represents ADWR in front of the Court and the Special Master, and assists with the preparation of reports and comments requested by the Court and the Special Master.
+The Legal Division represents ADWR during court proceedings, and assists with the preparation of reports and comments requested by the Court and the Special Master.

 There are two general stream adjudications in the State, the Gila River System and Source (Gila Adjudication) and the Little Colorado River System and Source (LCR Adjudication).
 The exterior boundaries of these two adjudications include more than half the State, where most of the Indian reservations and federal land is located.
-There are over 40,000 parties in the Gila Adjudication and nearly 5,000 parties in the LCR Adjudication.
-A party is a person or entity that has filed one or more claims to water rights in the adjudication (Statement of Claimant or SOC).
+To date, over 78,000 water right claims have been filed in the Gila River Adjudication, and over 13,000 water right claims have been filed in the LCR Adjudication.
 On behalf of federal non-Indian lands alone, the United States has filed over 15,000 claims.

-Pursuant to statute and as requested by the Court and the Special Master, the Legal Division provides technical assistance to both of the adjudications in the following areas:
+Pursuant to statute and as requested by the Court and the Special Master, ADWR provides technical assistance to both of the adjudications in the following areas: